 - Locations with hot and cold spots.

-ENERGY STAR also recommends using mini-splits in homes with special challenges, such as:
+ENERGY STAR also suggests using mini-splits in residences with special challenges, like:

-- Pricey central heat, either due to high fuel prices or reduced efficiency.
+- Expensive central heat, either because of high fuel costs or low efficiency.

-When compared to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy precise control over settings from room to room, because of zoned mini-split technology.
+In contrast with more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also get more accurage control over settings from room to room, thanks to zoned mini-split technology.

 Our Specialists Can Handle All Your Mini-Split Installation Needs

-From helping you choose the right model to professionally installing it, our professionals at Central Air LLC can take care of all your mini-split installation needs.
-Give us a call at 203-357-5913 right away to discover how a mini-split system can make your residence cozier and to get your free estimate!
+From helping you pick the best model to expertly installing it, our specialists at Central Air LLC can take care of all your mini-split installation needs.
+Call us at 203-357-5913 right away to discover how a mini-split system can make your residence more comfortable and to request your free estimate!